ophelia1112/BTC_Futures_Trading_Model1S_Basis/Data_Collection_/README.md

 #### original_data_to_check(realtime).py: Retrieves and prints one complete historical K-line data for verification.

 #### RealtimedataCheck_specificdata.py: Fetches specific K-line data by timestamp for debugging and validation.

+#### Historicaldata_check_specificdata.py: Choose specific time data and check if the target data in the database matches.

 ### (3).PostgreSQL_Tables: